wonscha/DS_Algorithm_Practice/README.md

 # DS_Algorithm_Practice
-This repository is created to archive data strucures and algorithm solutions that I have written.
+This repository to archive data strucures and algorithm solutions that I have written.
 This repository is for personal archiving purpose.

 Questions are mostly from LeetCode or Udemy courses.